roncli/roncli.com/README.md

 Requirements
 ============

-Be sure to have Visual Studio 2013, and node.js 0.10.31 or later installed with npm.
+Be sure to have [Visual Studio 2013](http://www.visualstudio.com) with [Node.js Tools for Visual Studio](http://nodejstools.codeplex.com). and node.js 0.10.36 or later installed with npm.

 Database Setup
 ==============